Martin McHugh (Gaelic footballer): Media career

-McHugh currently works as a GAA pundit for BBC Television and Radio and he writes for the Irish Daily Star newspaper.
-In 2012, as Donegal advanced towards their second All-Ireland success, McHugh started appearing on The Sunday Game on RTÉ.
+As of 2012, McHugh was working as a GAA pundit for BBC Television and Radio and was also writing for the Irish Daily Star newspaper.
+In 2012, as Donegal advanced towards their second All-Ireland success, McHugh appeared on The Sunday Game on RTÉ.
 He was on the programme the night Donegal won the 2012 All-Ireland Senior Football Championship Final.

 At the end of the 2012 All-Ireland Senior Football Championship Final, with McHugh on the sideline working for BBC television coverage of the game, his son Mark, part of the victorious Donegal team, ran to embrace him.
 Martin McHugh burst into tears as the full extent of what had happened hit him.
-The emotional moment, as Martin recalled the death of his father Jim the previous October and his mother Kathleen's Alzheimer's, was beamed around the globe and became one of the iconic images of the victory.
+The emotional moment, as Martin recalled the death of his father Jim the previous October and his mother Kathleen's Alzheimer's, was widely broadcast and became one of the "iconic images" of the victory.

-In 2013, he called for change to the All-Ireland Senior Football Championship and claimed that the back door only helped stronger counties such as his own.
+In 2013, he called for change to the All-Ireland Senior Football Championship and stated that the back door only helped stronger counties such as his own.

 In 2014, McHugh described the Kerry forward, Colm Cooper as a "two-trick pony".
-Many in The Kingdom received this badly.
+Many in Kerry received this badly.

 During television coverage of the 2021 Ulster Senior Football Championship game between Donegal and Derry, McHugh said some of the players on the pitch were not of inter-county standard.
 At a press event ahead of the 2022 National Football League (which marked Allianz's long-term involvement with that competition), McHugh was asked about those remarks.
 He said: "I just felt — and I watched him last night again (in the Sigerson Cup) and he played very well — that Jason McGee was a player we needed off the bench.
 I said that we had players to come off the bench… I was very annoyed at half-time, and I was worried and I felt we needed to get players, who were on the bench, on the field, and we needed to get them on quickly because I could see that game slipping away.
 I think there was a lot made about that.
 I suppose when you have the passion for your county, maybe you say things on live TV, and you have to say it as you see it".

 Other activities

 McHugh owns Spirits and Liquor Limited.

-He put himself forward for the role of Donegal's delegate to Central Council in 2009 but, though he was ahead after the first count, he was ultimately rejected.
+He put himself forward for the role of Donegal's delegate to central council in 2009 but, though he was ahead after the first count, he was ultimately rejected.
 It was the first time McHugh had sought a position on the county board.
 He expressed a lack of interest in any other roles on the Donegal board as the role he was pursuing would have allowed him into Croke Park, where he hoped to influence the development of club football.